Hapworth 16, 1924: Reception and assessment

-Crucial to any to any approach to the Glass family stories is a recognition of Salinger's refusal to recast standard literary forms, a tendency that becomes most manifest in the diffuse and digressive Seymour: An Introduction and the shapeless and interminable "Hapworth."—Literary critic John Wenke in J. D. Salinger: A Study of the Short Fiction (1991).
+Crucial to any approach to the Glass family stories is a recognition of Salinger's refusal to recast standard literary forms, a tendency that becomes most manifest in the diffuse and digressive Seymour: An Introduction and the shapeless and interminable "Hapworth."—Literary critic John Wenke in J. D. Salinger: A Study of the Short Fiction (1991).

 Both contemporary and later literary critics harshly panned "Hapworth 16, 1924"; writing in The New York Times, Michiko Kakutani called it "a sour, implausible and, sad to say, completely charmless story .... filled with digressions, narcissistic asides and ridiculous shaggy-dog circumlocutions."

 Calling it "virtually unreadable" and "an enigma", critic John Wenke compares "Hapworth" to viewing a neighbor's unedited family home movies.
 He writes:

 Possibly the least structured and most tedious piece of fiction ever produced by an important writer, "Hapworth" seems designed to bore, to tax patience, as if Salinger was trying to torment his readers.

 Wenke adds that the story is a striking departure from the "urbane, pithy and wry" short fiction The New Yorkers editors and readership favored.

 Biographer Kenneth Slawenski considers the piece "professionally, a disaster" and ponders what may have motivated Salinger to submit the work for publication:

 Questions regarding "Hapworth" have plagued Salinger fans ever since.
 Did he intentionally write the story as his final publication?
 Why is "Hapworth" so unreadable?
 The story fostered a suspicion that...Salinger attempted to release himself from the affections of average readers by feeding them a work that was completely indigestible.

 Biographer Ian Hamilton concurs that Salinger appears to abandon his loyal readership and retreat into the exclusive realm of his characters.
 He writes, "The Glass family has, in this last story, become Salinger's subject and his readership, his creatures and his companions.
 His life is finally made one with art."

 Salinger is said to have considered the story a "high point of his writing" and made tentative steps to have it reprinted, though those came to nothing.